tydickinson29/Fires/README.md

 # Fire Weather

-Report dataset was obtained from the Texas Forestry Service.
+Report dataset was obtained from the Texas Fire Marshal's Office.

 Indicators: Combined fire service and civilian fatalities, combined fire service and civilian injuries, acres burned, damages (adjusted to 2010), number of fires, number of days with a fire.

 In our dataset times were not given for the fire reports, so number of days with a fire were strictly by date.

+Any controlled burning or prescribed burn that did not have a fatality, injury, associated cost, or acres burned listed.

 # Winter Weather